ArduPilot/ardupilot_wiki/common/source/docs/common-ppm-encoder.rst

    In Copter and Plane a fail-safe action can be triggered by the throttle low signal.

-   This should be carefully configured as explained in the wiki for :ref:`APM Copter <copter:throttle-failsafe>` and :ref:`APM Plane <plane:apms-failsafe-function>`
+   This should be carefully configured as explained in the wiki for :ref:`APM Copter <copter:radio-failsafe>` and :ref:`APM Plane <plane:apms-failsafe-function>`

    Also note that this has nothing to do with losing the radio